i1u5/Eikon/README.md

 # Eikon

-A read-only self hostable proxy and gallery for Imgur, inspired by [Kevin](https://git.voidnet.tech/kev)'s ["imgin" project (gitea instance)](https://git.voidnet.tech/kev/imgin), but made in Deno+Eta with support for more features.
+A read-only self hostable proxy and gallery for Imgur, inspired by [Kevin](https://git.voidnet.tech/kev)'s ["imgin" project (gitea instance)](https://git.voidnet.tech/kev/imgin), but made in Deno with support for more features.

 ## License